chenchenzi/chenzixu/content/authors/admin/_index.md

 Speech sounds of all kinds never fail to fascinate me.
 Abundant information ranging from lexical meanings and discourse structure to emotions, attitudes, and speaker identity is inherent in speech.
 My research explores how different layers of meanings encode in speech and how they are perceived.

 I am keen in experimental and computational approaches to phonetic research and encourage open and reproducible research workflow.
 Here I wrote step-by-step guide on topics in phonetic research, available in the **Tutorials** section.
-Feel free to check out the [web app](https://chenzixu.shinyapps.io/shinytone/) that I am currently developing for tonal research.
+Feel free to check out the [Shinytone](https://chenzixu.shinyapps.io/shinytone/) web app that I am currently developing for tonal research.